alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-chemicals.markdown

 ###Get a RIN for restricted chemicals
 {:#restricted-chemicals}

-You need to include a reference identification number (RIN) in your [export declaration](/guide/declare-exporting-goods-from-eu/) if either:
+You need to include a reference identification number (RIN) in your customs declaration if either:

 - the chemical is restricted - classed as ‘Annex 1’
 - you export 10kg or less of any non-restricted chemical for research or analysis